 Baam!
 Another deafening thunder shakes the house as if an underground train was riding beneath the floor.
 She remembers the fateful day, five years ago, when she got off the city bus and tripped on the sidewalk.
 By the time she arrived to the office her ankle had swollen to twice its normal size and it was hurting tremendously.
 She checked herself into the emergency room, and in a couple of hours got the devastating news that her ankle was broken, and worse, that she had osteoporosis.
 “Take this prescription and fill it right away”, the doctor told her, “your bones are crumbling and you’ll end up in a wheel chair if you don’t take the drugs to cure your disease.”
 She had a dizzy spell and cried for a few minutes.
 Limping miserably down the long hospital hallway, she finally found a cab to go back home and think things over.

 As the shock of the news was starting to wear off, her thinking got clearer.
 So her bones were crumbling?
 She’ll end up in a wheel chair?
 NEVER!
 She is a fighter and she will solve her bone health issues without the useless piece of paper the doctor gave her.
 With her ankle hurting in the tight cast, she searched the internet and read that osteoporosis is not a disease, that there is a drug-free and easy way to naturally have strong and healthy bones.
-This is the osteoporosis solution I’ve been looking for, she thought, and for a little more than the cost of one month of osteoporosis drugs, she ordered the Save Our Bones Program.
+This is the osteoporosis solution I’ve been looking for, she thought, and for a little more than the cost of one month of osteoporosis drugs, she ordered the Osteoporosis Reversal Program.

 And she feels and looks great…nobody believes her age… Better yet, she is not afraid of falling and breaking bones because she knows that she is not meddling with her biology.
 Also, she never has pain anywhere, so she can stay in good shape and that helps her balance too.
 She smiles and realizes that she hasn’t filled any prescriptions for almost five years.
 Way to go, I.M.!
 She should pat herself on the back, especially today, on her 55th birthday.